 The future of this podcast starts with you.

-It’s official: kids love “Million Bazillion!”
-From fun, creative lessons about trade to silly skits about the foundation of our economy, co-hosts Jed Kim and Bridget Bodnar, and the rest of the team are committed to making kids and their families smarter about all things money.
+It’s official: kids love “Million Bazillion®!”
+From fun, creative lessons about trade to silly skits about the foundation of our economy, our team is committed to making kids and their families smarter about all things money.